Railways Planning To Upgrade Five Major Railway Stations - UrduPoint

 Railways Planning To Upgrade Five Major Railway Stations

-Pakistan Railways was planning to upgrade five major railway stations across the country on modern lines to facilitate the passengers and help the department to generate more revenue

-ISLAMABAD, Oct 6 (UrduPoint / Pakistan Point News - 6th Oct, 2022 ) :Pakistan Railways was planning to upgrade five major railway stations across the country on modern lines to facilitate the passengers and help the department to generate more revenue.
+ISLAMABAD, Oct 9 (UrduPoint / Pakistan Point News - 9th Oct, 2022 ) :Pakistan Railways is planning to upgrade five major railway stations across the country on modern lines to facilitate the passengers and help the department to generate more revenue.

 "The purpose to upgrade the railway stations is to make them commercial hubs for business activities and facilitate the passengers," an official in the Ministry of Railways told APP.